kevinmichaelchen/react-email-server/README.md

 ### How does this project fit into your architecture?

-Typically, platforms send emails as a reaction to some _event_, such as a new user signing up.
+1. An event occurs in your platform (e.g., a new user signed up).
+1. Your platform calls this service asking ...
+   1. ... for rendered HTML.
+   1. ... for an email to be sent.

+You can configure email sending capabilities is this service or in this service's caller — it's up to you.

-This service is simply an email rendering API.
-If you wanted to, you could easily augment functionality with email sending or a request to a transactional email service, such as Resend.
+At its most barebones, this service is merely an email rendering API.
+It's using Resend to send emails, but you could rip that out or swap it to some other email SaaS service.
+Up to you.

 My imagined architecture is that some existing workflow in your platform that's already detecting an _event_ can take two additional steps:

-1. Make an HTTP / gRPC request **_to this service_** to render an email.
-2. Call the Resend API to send the email.

 <p align="center">
 <img width="400" alt="Screenshot of Potential Architecture" src="https://github.com/kevinmichaelchen/react-email-server/assets/5129994/6d882ea1-e34f-4d2c-9367-ca1d50819fbb">